michelesr/thesis/src/ts.md

     ...

-The `test-cat.yml` file is generated as concatenation of `docker-compose.yml` and `compose/test.yml` and is used by the `test-e2e` objective of the Makefile as configuration file of Docker Compose.
+The `test-cat.yml` file is generated as concatenation of `docker-compose.yml` and `compose/test.yml` and is used by the `test-e2e` role of the Makefile as configuration file of Docker Compose.
 The `@` is used as command prefix to avoid their printing on the console.
 The `sleep 5` is used to wait 5 seconds after containers start in order to made their processes initiate correctly before sending requests to them.

 ![Linking of testing containers with application containers](images/eps/test-containers.eps)